rayandasoriya/PipelineStructure/README.md

 # CSC 519 - DevOps
 ## HW0

-The objective of this repository is to fulfil the requirements of HW0 of CSC 519 DevOps for Spring 2019.
-This repository contains the opunit checks, pipelines basics demo along with the profile links for Moodle, mattermost and Stack Overflow.
+The objective of this repository is to fulfill the requirements of HW0 of CSC 519 DevOps for Spring 2019.
+This repository contains the opunit checks, pipelines basics demo along with the profile links for Moodle, Mattermost and Stack Overflow.

 ### Complete moodle, mattermost, stack overflow profiles
 * **Moodle** - https://moodle-courses1819.wolfware.ncsu.edu/user/profile.php?id=131227